 2013 – Gluten Free Living

 I used gluten free pasta noodles in this recipe so for those of you with gluten intolerance here’s a recipe you can enjoy without repercussions from eating a wheat-based pasta.
-I would recommend, however, that you stay away from corn-based pastas and instead look for pastas made from brown rice or potato starch.
-They seem to hold up better and have a better taste and consistency over corn pastas.
+I would recommend, however, that you stay away from corn-based pastas and instead look for pastas made with a blend of different grains.
+Ronzoni has a fabulous GF pasta these days.

-This colorful and festive salad is one of the few to die for in my opinion.
+Greek Pasta Salad is a colorful and festive salad and one of the few “to die for” recipes in my opinion.

 Here’s what I did.

 I used these ingredients for the salad.
 I’ve used regular and gluten free pastas and regular or turkey pepperoni.
 Both turn out exceptionally well.

 I used gluten free noodles.
 It is imperative for this recipe that you don’t over cook the noodles.
 Only cook until al dente.
 (Ronzoni makes a terrific gluten free pasta these days).

 Cook pasta according to package directions (al dente).
 I ran cold water over the pasta after I cooked it to st0p the enzyme process and so the noodles would not continue cooking.
 Place drained noodles in bowl.